 When making a list, use the tools provided to create bullets, numbering, or outlining.
 These tools create the semantic structure for unordered or ordered lists.
-Avoid using dashes, astericks, tabbing, or self-numbering
+Avoid using dashes, asterisks, tabbing, or self-numbering.

 - Be sure that there is enough contrast between the text and the background by using a color contrast tool.

-- Avoid busy backgrounds in presentations so as not to distract from the text.
+- Avoid visually busy backgrounds in presentations so as not to distract from the text.

 - Limit the number of colors used per document or per slide.

 This is an application that is downloaded to your computer.
 It can be used with Microsoft, Google, and Apple products.
-I highly recommend this resource especially for remediate digital documents and presentations.
+We highly recommend this resource especially for remediate digital documents and presentations.

 This helps with choosing an accessible color palette.
 It’s fun to use!